solo-io/gloo/docs/content/guides/gloo_federation/multicluster_rbac.md

 ## Create Roles and Bindings

 In the previous section we installed Multicluster RBAC.
 The process created a MultiClusterRole and MultiClusterRoleBinding for both the `gloo-fed` and `gloo-fed-console` service account.
-It did not create any role or binding for the default kind user account, kubernetes-admin, which means that we cannot make any changes to the Gloo Federation custom resources.
+It did not create any role or binding for the default kind user account, kubernetes-admin, which means that we cannot make any changes to the Gloo Edge Federation custom resources.

 Let's try and create a FederatedUpstream on the local cluster: